-2.1.
-FIMBank risk management function
+2.1 FIMBank risk management function

 The Board is ultimately responsible for the identification and evaluation of key risks applicable to the different areas of the business of the Group, and for ensuring that proper systems of internal control are in place.
-The Board has delegated to Management the task of creating an effective control environment to the highest possible standards and in line with the Bank's Articles also established the following committees in order to assist Directors in the oversight of its functions:
+The Board has delegated to Management the task of creating an effective control environment to the highest possible standards and in line with the Bank's Articles of Association also established the following committees in order to assist Directors in the oversight of its functions:

 - Executive Committee

 - Audit Committee

 - Risk Committees

 - Asset-Liability Committee

+- Compensation Committee

-2.2 board and senior management committees responsibilities
+2.2 Board and senior management committees responsibilities

 Risk, capital and liquidity management strategies are the responsibilities of the Board Risk Committee, the Management Risk Committee and the ALCO.
-Details of the composition and responsibilities of these Committees are laid out in the Statement of Compliance with the Principles of Good Governance Section in page 24 of the Annual Report.
+Details of the composition and responsibilities of these Committees are laid out in the Statement of Compliance with the Principles of Good Governance Section in pages 24 and 32 of the Annual Report.

-3. scope of application of applicable consolidated requirements
+scope of application of applicable consolidated requirements